 Your first appointment will likely be with either your primary care provider or a doctor who specializes in conditions that affect women (gynecologist).
-Because appointments can be brief, and there's often a lot to cover, it's a good idea to be prepared.

 What you can do

 To prepare for your appointment:

 - Write down your symptoms, including any that seem unrelated to your condition.